 LIFE With Hank Aaron: A Legend Looks Back

-Over the course of a 23-season career filled with milestones that other ballplayers only dream about, Hank Aaron retired as a first-ballot Hall of Famer and, most famously, as the all-time major-league home run king.
-Today, for most fans, he’s still the all-time major-league home run king — Barry Bonds’ 762 career dingers notwithstanding.
-So many other numbers that he put up over the course of his career, meanwhile, cement his reputation as one of the very greatest ballplayers who ever lived.
+Over the course of a 23-season career filled with milestones that other ballplayers only dream about, Henry Aaron retired as a first-ballot Hall of Famer and, most famously, as the all-time major-league home run king.
+Today, for most fans, he’s still the all-time home run king — Barry Bonds’ thoroughly tainted 762 round-trippers notwithstanding.
+So many other numbers that Aaron put up over the course of his career, meanwhile, cement his reputation as one of the very greatest ballplayers who ever lived.

-(Check out the cool, old-school multiple exposure shot of Aaron’s 715th, hit off of Al Downing in Atlanta on April 8, 1974, at the bottom of this post -- a joint effort by LIFE photographers Ralph Morse and Henry Groskinsky.]
+[Check out the cool, old-school multiple exposure shot of Aaron's hair-raising 715th, hit off of Al Downing in Atlanta on April 8, 1974, at the bottom of this post -- a joint effort by LIFE photographers Ralph Morse and Henry Groskinsky.]

 To cite just a few of his eye-popping stats: Aaron was a 25-time All Star (from 1959-1962, he played in both of the All-Star games held each summer back then) and a .305 lifetime hitter.
 He hit 755 home runs, of course; had more than 3,700 hits, including a major-league record 1,477 for extra bases; drove in 2,297 runs (another record); won a World Series ring; won a couple of batting titles; and, perhaps most incredibly, he still holds the major-league record of 17 consecutive seasons with 150 or more hits.

 Henry Aaron spoke with LIFE.com about some of the players — teammates as well as rivals — who made his playing days so satisfying, and so much fun, for so many years.
-Now 79 years old (b.
-Feb 5, 1934), he is as gracious as he is insightful in his praise of his friends and foes.
-He is a man of quiet, undeniable dignity.
+Now 80 years old (he was born Feb.
+5, 1934, in Mobile, Ala.), he is both gracious and insightful in his praise of his old friends and foes — a man of quiet, unmistakable dignity.